The Secret Garden

 Luciano Candisani began his career as a photographer of scientific expeditions while he was still a graduate student at São Paulo University.
 In his work, he strives to capture the world's vast wilderness areas and images that reveal the link between species and their environments.
 Candisani is a contributing photographer for National Geographic and is the author of seven photographic books, several exhibitions, workshops, and stories featured in a variety of publications.

 Krista Langlois is a freelance journalist and essayist based in Durango, Colorado.
-She writes about people and nature for publications including Adventure Journal, The Atlantic, Hakai, National Geographic News, Outside, and Smithsonian.
+In addition to her work as a contributing editor for bioGraphic, she writes about people and nature for publications including Adventure Journal, The Atlantic, Hakai, National Geographic News, Outside, and Smithsonian.
 Find more at www.kristaleelanglois.com or on Twitter @cestmoilanglois.